 As shown below, we always stick to using the font Open Sans in our email designs, as this is the primary font used on the Mail Designer 365 website.

-Color is an important visual tool which can be used to prompt a range of different emotions and feelings in your customer.
+Color is an important visual tool.
 As well as considering the tone you want to create in your email, you should also be sure to use colors which represent your brand well.
 For example, if your logo and website design is made up of red tones, it would be a good idea to use the same shades of red in your email designs.
 Mail Designer 365 supports the use of RGB color codes, meaning you’ll always have color consistency throughout your designs.

 We love how Missguided use a consistent color scheme in their emails.
 For the customer, their designs are vibrant, eye-catching and completely synonymous with the website; making the brand easy to identify.
 The millennial pink vibe is also bang on trend – great work guys!

 In this article we’ve covered the most important aspects of branding and how to easily establish a set of brand guidelines to use in your email designs.
-Turn over a new leaf in 2018 and get your designs noticed and appreciated by customers!
+Turn over a new leaf this year and get your designs noticed and appreciated by customers!